No one noticed this giant blooper in the iconic Pretty Woman ❤️❤️

 Truth behind the iconic dress

-The meticulous thought put into costume design often flies under the radar for the typical viewer.
-Yet, regardless of your sense, the striking red dress worn by Julia Roberts' character in the film is something that simply cannot be ignored.
+The meticulous thought put into costume often flies under the radar for the typical viewer.
+Yet, regardless of your fashion sense, the striking red worn by Julia Roberts' character in the film is something that simply cannot be ignored.

 The red dress symbolizes Vivan's transformation and empowerment, during an “transformative” scene in the film where Roberts' character accompanies her Edward Lewis for a night at the opera.